corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/running-your-first-cordapp/run-first-cordapp.md

 [https://localhost:8888/api/v1/swagger#/](https://localhost:8888/api/v1/swagger#/)

 {{< note >}}
 * A message about certificates may be displayed.
-You will need to click through to the page. <** get more details here **>
+You will need to click through to the page.
 * Currently the UI may not display on Chrome and we advise using a different browser.
 {{< / note >}}